Chef Dominique Crenn: 'Everything I Do Could Have ... Impact' For Other Women

 Most chefs only dream of getting noticed.
 Crenn recently was awarded three Michelin stars for her restaurant Atelier Crenn in San Francisco.
 She is the first female chef in the United States to achieve a top ranking.

 "We were not seeking it.
 We don't seek those things.
 It's what we do with it that matters.
-It doesn't mean that we are better than others, " Crenn says.
+It doesn't mean that we are better than others," Crenn says.

 But she acknowledges the value of recognition for her staff.
 "It's good for the team.
 For me, it's a platform and it's also showing young girls you can achieve a lot in your life," she says.

 Crenn has successfully navigated an industry that has been largely male-dominated.
-Over the years she's received lots of accolades, including a James Beard best chef award this year.
+Over the years she's received lots of accolades, including a James Beard Award for Best Chef this year.

 In 2015, Crenn was Eater's chef of the year.
 In 2016, San Pellegrino named her the world's best female chef.
 But she is dismissive of awards that judge women and men's culinary skills separately.
 "When you give someone an award and you tell them that they are the best female chef in the world, you alienate them from their peers," she says.
 "It's unbelievable.
 Since when do we have to do a category for women?"